Sharp blow up estimates and precise asymptotic behavior of singular positive solutions to fractional Hardy-H\'enon equations: Precise Asymptotic Behavior

 0.10in

-{\bf Proof of Theorem \ref{AB-T1}.} Suppose that $u \in C^2(B_1 \backslash \{0\}) \cap \mathcal{L}_\sg (\mathbb{R}^n)$ is a nonnegative solution of \eqref{Iso1} and the origin 0 is a non-removable singularity, we only need to prove \eqref{Beh-0D}.
-Let $U$ be the extension of $u$ which satisfies \eqref{Iso3}.
-We consider separately the subcritical case $p < p_S(\al)$ and the supcritical case $p>p_S(\al)$.
+{\bf Proof of Theorem \ref{AB-T1-2020}.} Suppose that $U$ is a nonnegative weak solution of \eqref{Iso3-2020} and the origin $0$ is a non-removable singularity, we only need to establish \eqref{Beh-0D-2020}.
+We consider separately the subcritical case $p < p_S(\al)$ and the supercritical case $p>p_S(\al)$.

 0.10in